Why Did Romans Use Sulfur Inside Their Wine Vessels?

 The first people to employ sulfur in winemaking were the Romans.
 To stop infections, they utilized it, which was common and detrimental to the wine industry.
 The sulfur would kill bacteria and maintain the integrity of their wines.

 They burned sulfur candles inside their wine vessels to protect the wine from oxidation.
 Sulfur reacts with oxygen to form sulfites, which prevents the oxidization process.
 The reaction is so quick that it takes place within minutes of adding the sulfur.
 As the sulfur burned, it produced a gas that interacted with the wine.

 This interaction resulted in a chemical reaction that changed the taste of the wine, making it more acidic and reducing its alcohol content.
-This was considered beneficial because it made the wine less likely to spoil and allowed it to be stored for extended periods without spoiling.
+This was beneficial because it allowed storage for extended periods without spoiling.
 While ancient Romans knew that sulfur was not so safe, they also believed their gods would protect them from any harm caused by drinking sulfur wine.

 Ancient Rome and Ancient Egypt

 The use of sulfur started in Ancient Rome and Ancient Egypt.
 The Romans used a form of natural sulfur dioxide called pyrosulfite, often boiling the wine before adding it.
 This process would kill any existing microbes and prevent new ones from forming.
 The Egyptians also added sulfur dioxide to their wines, which they believed would help preserve them longer.
 They often added it directly during or after fermentation so no new microbes could grow .